 - Large Hooded Litter Box & Fresh Step Multi Cat Clumping Litter (what I used previously)

-- Tidy Cats Litter Breeze System (verdict is still out but I have high hopes!)
+- Tidy Cats Litter Breeze System

 - Bissell Cordless Vacuum for Pet Hair